SolomonAnkomah/embedsystem/src/content/homepage/-index.md

 # Banner
 banner:
   title: "Master Embedded Systems: Tutorials, Insights, and More"
-  content: "Welcome to embedsystem, your go-to resource for comprehensive tutorials and insightful articles on embedded systems.
-Whether you're a beginner or a seasoned professional, we provide content to help you navigate the complexities of embedded technology."
+  content: "Welcome to EmbedSystem, your premier source for in-depth tutorials, insightful articles, and the latest news in embedded systems.
+From microcontroller programming to real-time operating systems, we cover all aspects to help you master embedded technology."
-  image: "/images/banner.png"
+  image: "/images/bb.png"
   button:
     enable: true
     label: "Explore Blogs"